 Active Duty Military

-DANTES will cover one $85.00 registration fee per test, but it will not cover the cost of retaking the same test more than once.
+DANTES will cover one $87.00 registration fee per test, but it will not cover the cost of retaking the same test more than once.
 As you complete your checkout, you will be able to select that yes, you are eligible for a fee waiver through DANTES.
 The system will then prompt you to input your military status; your branch of service; whether you are currently serving on active duty, in the reserves, or in the National Guard; and your pay grade.
 When you reach the end of the registration process, your shopping cart will be updated to reflect DANTES funding, and your registration fee will be $0.
-In addition to funding exams for active duty service members, DANTES will also waive the $85.00 fee for Coast Guard, Army Reserve, and Air Force Reserve spouses and civilian employees.
+In addition to funding exams for active duty service members, DANTES will also waive the $87.00 fee for Coast Guard spouses and civilian employees of the Air Force.

 Though DANTES will not cover the registration fee for CLEP tests for military veterans, the U.S. Department of Veterans Affairs may do so through the National Testing Program.
 Test-takers must be eligible for GI Bill benefits.
 Signing up for tests and choosing to use GI Bill benefits will decrease the amount of money that you are eligible for through the GI Bill in the future.
 Contact the U.S. Department of Veterans Affairs to determine if it will cover test center administration fees.
 In order to receive reimbursement, you will have to submit a receipt to your regional VA office.
 If you fail to pass a CLEP test the first time, you may use your GI Bill benefits to take the test a second time.
 There is no limit to the number of tests you can take, provided you still have GI Bill money remaining.